-This summer, Santiago Calatrava, the world-famous architect, artist, and engineer, has presented his new exhibition along the central median on Park Avenue, which will run through November 2015.
+This summer, the world-famous architect, artist, and engineer Santiago Calatrava has presented his new exhibition along the central median on Park Avenue, which will run through November 2015.
 It includes 7 large sculptures made of aluminum and painted in black, red, and silver colors, thus representing a kind of ode to NYC skyscrapers and at the same time suggesting a link between man and nature.

-Figment, a free participatory art event known by its summer-long projects, like City of Dreams Pavilion, TreeHouse by Benjamin Jones, and artist-designed mini golf, has also left a creative mark on Governor’s Island, a small island between Manhattan and Brooklyn.
+Figment, a free participatory art event known for its summer-long projects (e.g., City of Dreams Pavilion, TreeHouse by Benjamin Jones, and artist-designed mini golf) has also left a creative mark on Governor’s Island, a small island between Manhattan and Brooklyn.
 This outdoor art installation represents interactive large sculptures that are open to the public through September 25.
 The highlights include Eye of Providence – a pyramid structure by Sofy Yuditskaya and Ria Rajan, Common Picnic by Risa Puno, Fox – a “living wall” by Edina Tokodi, and Mt.
 Marcy Couch – an oversize couch shaped like the tallest mountain in New York State by Kevin Knigge Dartt.

-Seward Johnson famous for the hyper realistic bronze figures that pay tribute to American society has installed a number of his signature sculptures in the Garment District.
+Seward Johnson, who is famous for the hyper realistic bronze figures that pay tribute to American society, has installed a number of his signature sculptures in the Garment District.
 The art installation composed of 18 figures from different collections is called Seward Johnson In New York.
-It includes 3-D representations of the well-known paintings like Grant Wood’s American Gothic, sculptures of celebrities like Abraham Lincoln and Monroe, as well as life-like pieces from Johnson’s Celebrating the Familiar collection.
-The art installation will be on view until September 15.
+It includes 3-D representations of the well-known paintings like Grant Wood’s American Gothic, sculptures of celebrities like Abraham Lincoln and Monroe, and life-like pieces from Johnson’s Celebrating the Familiar collection.
+The art installation will be on view through September 15.